Camtrup/StonkApp/Stonk/README.md

 JavaFX is a Java library that simplifies the development of Rich Internet Applications (RIA).
 Applications written using this library can be run across different platforms.
 The applications can also be run on various devices such as computers, mobile phones, TVs and tablets.
 ### Spring Boot
 Spring Boot is an open source, micro-service-based Java network.
 The Spring Boot framework creates a completely production-ready environment that is fully configurable using the pre-built code in the code base.
 The Microservice architecture provides developers with a full-featured application, including embedded application servers.
-## Maven build
-Maven is a software project management and building tool.
-Based on the concept of a project object model (POM).
-The Maven-build for our app needs at least Java version 14, and JavaFX version 11.

-The reason we went with maven isntead of gradle is because It uses an XML file for declaring the project, its dependencies, the build order, and its required plugin.
-This is something we find familiar and easy to understand from doing former projects.
 ### SpotBugs, CheckStyle and JaCoCo
 - Spotbugs has helped with finding unused codes and errors or bugs we were not able to find ourselves.